-- 23.1 Each competitor may have no more than two cars available for use at any one time during an Event. - Any driver whose car has a change of survival cell following the start of the third free practice session (P3) must start the race from the pit lane following the procedures detailed in Article 36.2.
-Under these circumstances: - a) The car concerned will not have to comply with the requirements of Article 34. - b) The car will be permitted to carry out one reconnaissance lap when the pit lane is opened for the race.
+- 23.1 Each competitor may have no more than two cars available for use at any one time during an Event. - 23.2 Any driver whose car has a change of survival cell following the start of the third free practice session (P3) must start the race from the pit lane following the procedures detailed in Article 36.2.
+Under these circumstances : - a) The car concerned will not have to comply with the requirements of Article 34. - b) The car will be permitted to carry out one reconnaissance lap when the pit lane is opened for the race.

-- 23.3 a) Unless he drives for more than one team (see 23.3(f) below), and subject to the additions described in b) and c) below, each driver may use no more than four power units during a Championship season. - b) With the consent of (and at the sole discretion of) the FIA, the number in a) above will be increased by one for any driver using a power unit provided by a manufacturer or supplier taking part in their first Championship season. - c) If b) above applies the numbers in d) and e) below will be amended accordingly. - d) For the purposes of this Article 23.3, the power unit will be deemed to comprise six separate elements, the engine (ICE), the motor generator unit-kinetic (MGU-K), the motor generator unit-heat (MGU-H), the energy store (ES), turbocharger (TC) and control electronics (CE). - Each driver will therefore be permitted to use four of each of the above six components during a Championship season and any combination of them may be fitted to a car at any one time. - e) Should a driver use more than four of any one of the elements during a Championship season, a grid place penalty will be imposed upon him at the first Event during which each additional element is used.
-Penalties will be applied according to the following table and will be cumulative:
+23.3 a) Unless he drives for more than one team (see 23.3(c) below), and subject to the additions described below, each driver may use no more than 3 engines (ICE), 3 motor generator units-heat (MGU-H), 3 turbochargers (TC), 2 energy stores (ES), 2 control electronics (CE) and 2 motor generator units-kinetic (MGU-K) during a Championship season.

+With the consent of (and at the sole discretion of) the FIA, the numbers above will be increased by one for any driver using a power unit provided by a new power unit manufacturer (as defined in Appendix 9) taking part in their first Championship season.

+b) Should a driver use more than the numbers set in a) above of any one of the elements during a Championship season, a grid place penalty will be imposed upon him at the first Event during which each additional element is used.
+Penalties will be applied according to the following table and will be cumulative :
-The first time a 5th of any of the Ten grid place penalty.

-elements is used.

-The first time a 5th of any of the Five grid place penalty.

-remaining elements is used.

-The first time a 6th of any of the Ten grid place penalty.

-elements is used.

-The first time a 6th of any of the Five grid place penalty.
+The first time an additional element is usedTen grid place penalty.The next times an additional element is usedFive grid place penalty.

-remaining elements is used, and so on.

-A power unit or any of the six elements will be deemed to have been used once the car's timing transponder has shown that it has left the pit lane.
+Any of the six elements will be deemed to have been used once the car's timing transponder has shown that it has left the pit lane.